jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Options

 ```
   -h, --help                        help for version
+      --show-update-notifications   Enable or disable update notifications for the Kit CLI
 ```

 ### Options inherited from parent commands